postlight/headless-wp-starter/README.md

     docker-compose logs -f

-Wait a few minutes for Docker to build the services for the first time.
+**Wait a few minutes** for Docker to build the services for the first time.
 After the initial build, startup should only take a few seconds.

 ### Frontend

+This starter kit provides two frontend containers:

-The `frontend` container exposes Node on host port `3000`: [http://localhost:3000](http://localhost:3000)
+-   `frontend` container powered by Next.js, exposed on port `3000`: [http://localhost:3000](http://localhost:3000)

-Follow `docker-compose logs -f frontend` for the output of `yarn start`.
+-   `frontend-graphql` container powered by GraphQL, exposed on port `3001`: [http://localhost:3001](http://localhost:3001)

+Follow `yarn start` output, by running docker-compose `logs` command followed by the container name, for example:

+    docker-compose logs -f frontend

 If you need to restart that process, restart the container:

     docker-compose restart frontend

+**PS:** Browsing the Next.js frontend in development mode is relatively slow due to the fact that pages are being built on demand.
+In a production environment, there will be a significant improvement in page load.

 ### Backend